 Considering the relatively short amount of time that’s passed since the 1199’s production run, the short answer is that it’s too soon to tell.

-Typically you can gauge a motorcycle’s collector-worthiness by a few common factors with reasonable accuracy: Historical significance, general popularity, and production numbers.
+Is it one of Ducati’s most important motorcycles?
+Yes it is, but typically you can gauge a motorcycle’s collector-worthiness by a few common factors with reasonable accuracy: Historical significance, general popularity, and production numbers.

 Of course if we prospect the 1199 on historical significance alone, it’s an absolute home run.
 Few (if any) motorcycles have had such a dramatic impact on the direction and development of design as the Panigale, both for Ducati and sportbikes in general.